Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 The Personal Details That Actually Matter

-Instead of telling them about your coffee addiction (groundbreaking), share:
+Instead of telling couples about your coffee addiction, share things like:

 • The wedding crisis you handled like a boss